 7. KNOW YOUR RECRUITING POLICIES & PROCEDURES

+This one is last, but definitely not least, on our list of truck driver recruiter tips.
 Few things will frustrate a driver more than working with a recruiter who keeps asking for just one more thing.
-Getting candidates through the process as quickly and as painlessly as possible translates into a higher number of hired drivers.
+Getting candidates through the process as quickly and as painlessly as possible translates into a higher number of hired drivers, so learn all the necessary details before engaging with them.

 Download the 7 Habits of Highly Effective Driver Recruiters Poster Series

-7 Free Posters to spur your recruiting team on to increased effectiveness!
+7 Free Posters with the best driver recruiter tips to spur your recruiting team on to increased effectiveness!

 These high-resolution posters are natively 11″x17″ and can be scaled up proportionately to any size to fit your needs.
-Please share, print, and use these fun but important reminders to help take your recruiting department to the next level.
+Please share, print, and use these fun but important truck driver recruiter tips to help attract talent and take your recruiting department to the next level.